Lungren2/PyProcessor/docs/PACKAGING.md

 ## Conclusion

 By following this guide, you can create a standalone executable of PyProcessor with bundled FFmpeg, making it easier for users to install and use the application without worrying about external dependencies.
+The automated build script simplifies this process, handling all the necessary steps to create both the executable and the installer.